An act to grant authority to declare hostile persons or organizations prohibited from entering or residing in the Coalition

 (1) A regional proscription is a prohibition on an individual or on all members of a region or organization from having a nation in any regions in the Coalition’s jurisdiction.

 (2) A full proscription comprises a regional proscription as well as a prohibition on access to off-site resources of the Coalition.

-(1) The Cabinet or the Council on Regional Security may proscribe an individual that is not a member of the Coalition, or a foreign region or organization, that they determine to be hostile.
-The Cabinet together with the Council on Regional Security may proscribe a member or a group of members that they determine to be hostile.
+(1) The Prime Minister, together with the Council on Regional Security may proscribe an individual that is not a member of the Coalition, or a foreign region or organization, that they determine to be hostile.
+The Prime Minister, together with the Council on Regional Security may proscribe a member or a group of members that they determine to be hostile.

 (2) A proscription must be issued publicly, and be accompanied with a report detailing the hostile acts.
 All extant proscriptions must be publicly visible at all times.